 Hey there!
 My name is Ariana.
 I’m an activist, an attorney, and a certified health insurance agent.
 Healthcare access is my social justice calling.
-I know that the Obamacare system is mindbendingly complicated – no one should be expected to navigate it alone.
-I’ve guided hundreds of people through the labyrinth (for free!) and I’d be delighted to be there for you too.
+I know that the Covered California system is mindbendingly complicated – no one should be expected to navigate it alone.
+I’ve guided hundreds of Californians through the labyrinth (for free!) and I’d be delighted to be there for you too.

 The first time I went to enroll in health insurance by myself, it was incredibly confusing.
 I got stuck in some sort of limbo between Medi-Cal and Covered California and couldn’t get care.
 I didn’t know who to turn to for help and just gave up.
 Later that year, I fell in love with someone whose chronic illness costs $40,000 a month to treat.
 Suddenly, access to affordable healthcare became a huge issue in my life.